settingupadatascienceproject/settingupadatascienceproject/README.md

 ## Mar 6 - Bag of Words Model for Computerized Applicant Screening

 We will be modifying a kaggle.com code notebook to demonstrate the bag of words model.
-The code is open source and you can use it for your own projects.
+It should be fun to look at the code together, or if you want, you can look up on the projector.

 1. Create a kaggle.com account.